drhsqlite/fossil-mirror/www/gitusers.md

-to produce its [timeline CLI][tlc] and [its `/timeline` web view][tlw] using indexed SQL lookups, which generally have the info you would have to manually extract from `git log`, produced much more quickly than Git can, all else being equal: [SQLite’s B-tree data structures][btree] generally run in O(log n) time, faster than O(n) for equal *n* when the constants are equal.
-Yet the constants are *not* equal because Fossil reads read from a single disk file rather than visit potentially many files in sequence as Git must, so the OS’s buffer cache can result in [still better performance][35pct].
+to produce its [timeline CLI][tlc] and [its `/timeline` web view][tlw] using indexed SQL lookups, which generally have the info you would have to manually extract from `git log`, produced much more quickly than Git can, all else being equal: operations over [SQLite’s B-tree data structures][btree] generally run in O(log n) time, faster than O(n) for equal *n* when the constants are equal.
+Yet the constants are *not* equal because Fossil reads from a single disk file rather than visit potentially many files in sequence as Git must, so the OS’s buffer cache can result in [still better performance][35pct].